KJKhalil/ReadmeGenerator/README.md

   * [Question(s)](#questions)

   ## Description
   This project/app creates a professional and clean README file using user inputs.

   ## Installation
-  You need to install inquirer as well as node.
+  You need to install inquirer as well as node to run this through the terminal.

   ## Usage
-  Run the file through the terminal using node index.js.
+  Run the index.js  file through the terminal using node index.js.

   ## Contribution
   N/A